datagovuk/ckanext-dgu/ckanext/dgu/ons/README.txt

   paster --plugin=ckanext-dgu ons_publisher_test --config=dgu2.ini

-If any are missing then add them or a mapping to their name (importer.py) and rerun until there are no errors.
+If any are missing then add them or a mapping to their name (organisation_name_mapping in schema.py) and rerun until there are no errors.